Part 5119 - Small Business Programs

 (2) When the acquisition strategy contemplates full and open, multiple award, indefinite delivery indefinite quantity (IDIQ) contracts, the contracting officer shall insert language in the solicitation that allows for requirements to be set aside (totally or partially) for small businesses.
 Additionally, where two or more small businesses hold IDIQ contracts, the contracting officer shall reserve the right to set aside any and all contract task order requirements for small business firms.
-Contracting officers shall document why the rule of two cannot be applied to the available small business awardees prior to soliciting to the entire awardee pool, seek approval one level above the contracting officer, and submit a courtesy copy to the small business specialist and PCR.
+Contracting officers shall document why the rule of two cannot be applied to the available small business awardees prior to soliciting to the entire awardee pool, seek approval one level above the contracting officer, and submit supporting documentation to the small business specialist and PCR during small business coordination.

 5119.203 Relationship among small business programs.

-(c) The contract file must document the withdrawal of an 8(a) commitment in accordance with FAR 19.203(c).
-The contracting officer shall provide a copy of all documentation withdrawing the 8(a) commitment to the small business specialist.
+(c) The contract file must document the release of an 8(a) commitment in accordance with FAR 19.203(c).
+The contracting officer shall provide a copy of all documentation releasing the 8(a) commitment to the small business professional.